Vitamins and minerals are essential in boosting the immune system and maintaining a healthy body and mind.

 Taking a high-quality supplement provides you with the peace of mind that you will not be deficient in essential nutrients.

-Some people may think that if some is good then more is better.
+Some people may think that if some are good then more is better.
 This kind of thinking doesn’t apply to vitamins.
 If you consume large doses of vitamins for an extended period of time may cause serious side effects.

-You can take a daily dose or in some cases, you may need to take a therapeutic dose which you use for a short period of time to prevent or manage the course of an illness.
+You can take a daily dose or in some cases, you may need to take a therapeutic dose that you use for a short period of time to prevent or manage the course of an illness.

 There are fat and soluble vitamins.